veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ### Adding dependencies

-Shards wouldn't be so useful if there weren't a way to easily reuse it in your project.
-Fortunately, Crystal is integrated with [shards](https://github.com/ysbaddaden/shards) project to manage project dependencies.
+Shards might not be so useful if there wouldn't a way to easily reuse it in your project.
+Fortunately, Crystal is integrated with [shards](https://github.com/crystal-lang/shards) project to manage project dependencies.
 Follow the instructions to install it at the beginning.
 And then let's make our project dependent on [emoji.cr](https://github.com/veelenga/emoji.cr) shard that is able to emojize strings.

 Firstly, we need to add a dependency to our `shard.yml` file: